Biodiversity & Climate Action 101 for Landscape Architects Webinar Series (2026)

 Sponsor logo

-• Contains 5 Component(s), Includes Credits Includes a Live Web Event on 02/18/2026 at 2:00 PM (EST)
+• Contains 5 Component(s), Includes Credits Recorded On: 02/18/2026

 The new plan is a major update to the ASLA Climate Action Plan, which was released in 2022.
 It offers new climate and biodiversity goals and detailed actions for landscape architects and ASLA for 2026-2030.
 The scope of the new plan has been expanded—the climate and biodiversity crises are treated as equal priorities, and the focus is on actions that tackle both crises in an equitable way.